 Bibliography

-• Miklos Boskovits, Pittura fiorentina alla vigilia del Rinascimento, 1370-1400 (Florence, Italy: Edam, 1975), 327, Jacopo di Cione, ca. 1390-1395.
+• Miklos Boskovits, Pittura fiorentina alla vigilia del Rinascimento, 1370–1400 (Florence, Italy: Edam, 1975), 327

-• Charles Seymour Jr., Early Italian Paintings in the Yale University Art Gallery: A Catalogue by Charles Seymour, Jr. (New Haven, Conn.: Yale University Press, 1970), 48, no. 30, fig. 30.
+• Charles Seymour Jr., Early Italian Paintings in the Yale University Art Gallery (New Haven, Conn.: Yale University Art Gallery, 1970), 48, 308, no. 30, ill.

-• Mrs. Francis Steegmuller, The Two Lives of James Jackson Jarves (New Haven, Conn.: Yale University Press, 1951), 294.
+• Francis Steegmuller, The Two Lives of James Jackson Jarves (New Haven, Conn.: Yale University Press, 1951), 294

-• Millard Meiss, Painting in Florence and Siena after the Black Death (Princeton, N.J.: Princeton University Press, 1951), 34n.83, (as Cionesque).
+• Millard Meiss, Painting in Florence and Siena after the Black Death: The Arts, Religion and Society in the Mid-Fourteenth Century (Princeton, N.J.: Princeton University Press, 1951), 34n.83

-• Osvald Sirén, "Pictures in America by Bernardo Daddi, Taddeo Gaddi, Andrea Orcagna, and his Brothers: I," Art in America 2–4 (June 1914): 336, Gerinesque with Jacopo's collaboration.
+• Osvald Sirén, "Pictures in America by Bernardo Daddi, Taddeo Gaddi, Andrea Orcagna, and His Brothers—I," Art in America 2, no. 4 (June 1914), 336

-• Russell Sturgis, Jr., Manual of the Jarves Collection of Early Italian Pictures (New Haven, Conn.: Yale University Press, 1868), 37, no. 27.
+• Russell Sturgis, Jr., Manual of the Jarves Collection of Early Italian Pictures (New Haven, Conn.: Yale College, 1868), 37, no. 27

 Object copyright